-Returning to World War Two, have the developers of the Call of Duty series done enough to save and return the series to its former glory or has too much been broken in terms of fan loyalty over the years that not even a return to the series glory days will be able to save it?
+Returning to World War Two, have the developers of the Call of Duty series done enough to save and return the series to its former glory or has too much been broken in terms of fan loyalty over the years that not even a return to the series glory days will be able to save it

-With the recent success of Battlefield 1 which headed back in time to World War One and therefore taking a different approach on Call of Duty last year, which decided to venture even further into the future with even more futuristic and out-there technology, Activision look like they’ve decided to take a different path this year and return to the days of old with this year’s installment of Call of Duty.
+With the recent success of Battlefield 1 which headed back in time to World War One and therefore taking a different approach on Call of Duty last year, which decided to venture even further into the future with even more futuristic and out-there technology, Activision look like they’ve decided to take a different path this year and return to the days of old with this year’s instalment of Call of Duty.

 Call of Duty has totally lost its place with me and I know it’s lost its place with a lot of you as well.
-You only have to look at the negative reception last year’s call of duty trailer received on YouTube; I believe it was THE worst video in terms of thumbs downs at one point at the end of last year.
+You only have to look at the negative reception last year’s call of duty trailer received on YouTube; I believe it was the worst video in terms of thumbs downs at one point at the end of last year.
 Unfortunately, Activision and Infinity Ward didn’t seem to notice or care, as they continued to release last year’s installment which I have not heard one single person say they enjoyed or actually even played.

 Last year’s installment you may remember came bundled with Call of Duty Modern Warfare Remastered as well (as long as you shelled out the extra dollar!).
-Personally, I believe this was a fail-safe from the developers as it guaranteed the game would ship at least decent numbers, as judging by the trailer’s reaction on YouTube, it didn’t look like it would be a record breaking year for the game in terms of sales.
+Personally, I believe this was a fail-safe from the developers as it guaranteed the game would ship at least decent numbers, as judging by the trailer’s reaction on YouTube, it didn’t look like it would be a record-breaking year for the game in terms of sales.

 Call of Duty was the golden child of the FPS series and actually had a very significant part in creating the online FPS genre we enjoy today.
 Why, oh why they thought people wanted futuristic weaponry and technology is beyond me, we were all VERY happy with the Modern Warfare series and the original Black Ops because that was what Call of Duty was to us.
 Call of Duty back in the day was a game with modern weaponry and technology which we could unlock, use and enjoy to our hearts content.